 (5) A licensee in respect of whom a financial assurance under the Environmental Protection Regulations 1987 regulation 28 is current on the day this regulation comes into operation is taken to have provided a financial assurance under this regulation on the same terms and conditions.

+[Regulation 15 amended: Gazette 17 Jun 2016 p.
+2091.]

 16. Maintenance and review of financial assurance

 (1) A person that provides a financial assurance under regulation 15 must maintain the financial assurance in accordance with any requirements of the CEO of which the person has been given written notice.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 (2) The CEO must review the amount of a financial assurance not later than 12 months after it is provided and not later than 12 months after each time it is last reviewed.